Misconduct: Oba of Benin suspends chief from palace activities – The Sun Nigeria

 Ighomuaye Lucky, Benin

-The Oba of Benin, Oba Ewuare II, has suspended Chief Utete Omo Osagie, the Obadolagbonyi of Benin from palace activities over alleged misconduct.
+Oba of Benin, Ewuare II, yesterday, suspended Utete Omo Osagie, the Obadolagbonyi of Benin from palace activities over misconduct.

-Addressing newsmen on the authority of the Benin monarch, Chief Osaro Idah, said Chief Utete acted on his own volition and in the interest of the palace.
+Addressing newsmen on the authority of the Benin monarch, Osaro Idah, said Osagie acted on his own volition and not for the interest of the palace.

-“His Royal Majesty said the palace had no hand in whatever happened,” he said, adding that Osokpikan society is the property of the palace and that the group should have taken permission from the palace before embarking on laying a curse on another man’s premises
+Ewuare II said the palace has no hand in whatever happened, adding that Osokpikan society is the property of the palace and that the group should have taken permission from the palace before embarking on laying a curse on another man’s premises

 “On Saturday last week, a certain group known as Osokpikan, owned by the palace, was led by a chief to a certain premises in Benin, to put a curse on an event which he has no right to do.

-The monarch said Chief Osagie had over stepped his bounds and had, therefore, been suspended from the palace.
+The monarch said Osagie has over stepped his bounds and has therefore been suspended from the palace.

-“Subsequently, His Majesty, the Oba of Benin, has hereby dissociated himself and the palace from that event and the chief who led them; Chief Utete Omo Osagie, the Obadolagbonyi of Benin, has been suspended from palace activities till further notice.
+“Subsequently, Oba of Benin has hereby dissociated himself and the palace from that event and the chief who led them, Osagie, the Obadolagbonyi of Benin, has been suspended from palace activities till further notice.”

-“For such thing to happen in Benin, they have to seek the permission of the Oba of Benin, otherwise it is null and void.

-“Omo Osagie is also hereby suspended from Osokpikan society,” Chief Idah said.

 Leave a Reply